 Finding the right recruiter

-You can also consult your own network and find out which agency or recruiters your peers have found success with.
-People in your network already know you and can more easily determine if the agency that they’ve worked with will be a good fit for you, too.
+You can also consult your own network and find out which staffing providers or recruiters your peers have found success with.
+People in your network already know you and can more easily determine if the staffing partner that they’ve worked with will be a good fit for you, too.

 Vetting the Recruiter